-‘Mighty Aphrodite‘ is the 25th film written and directed by Woody Allen.
+The 25th film written and directed by Woody Allen

-Coming off two really great comedies, Mighty Aphrodite brings Allen back to contemporary New York for more fun.
-This time it’s ‘Pygmalion‘ set in the Woody Allen world.
+Coming off two period comedies, Mighty Aphrodite brings Allen back to contemporary New York for more fun.
+This time it’s Pygmalion set in the Woody Allen world.
 It’s a fun, light hearted comedy that doesn’t have much to say.
-But it’s anchored by plenty of jokes and one amazing performance.
+But it’s anchored by plenty of jokes and one amazing, award winning performance.

 Woody Allen stars as Lenny Weinrib.
 Together with his wife Amanda (Helena Bonham Carter), the two adopt a child who turns out to be especially gifted.
 When Lenny gets obsessed by his genetic heritage, he tracks down the mother only to discover she’s a lowly prostitute named Linda Ash (Mira Sorvino).

 The story of finding a child's adoptive parent comes from Allen's own experience, being the father of one adopted child, Dylan.
 Says Allen:

 “I remember thinking about Dylan when she was adopted, she was so lovely, I was thinking, I wonder who her mother and father were.
 And then I thought there was a story there someplace about an adopted kid whose adoptive parents liked the kid so much that they thought, Gee, her mother was probably very nice.
 And then you go find her mother and you fall in love with her.
 That was my first thought.”